 North America Operations Update

-• Truck Power across the USA to perform import store door deliveries and export door pickups continues to be a challenge especially in the Midwest, Gulf, Northeast and Southern California.
+• Truck Power across the USA to perform import store door deliveries and export door pickups, continues to be a challenge especially in the Midwest, Gulf, Northeast and Southern California.
+Import customers are requested to clear cargo and make appointments for delivery available within free time, to avoid demurrage and or rail-storage exposure.

 Vessel/Loop Deployment Changes

-• Terminal First Receiving Date information as reported by North America terminals continues to be updated daily.
+• Terminal First Receiving Date Information: Site link for export cargo container receiving as reported by North America terminals continues to be updated on SCS blog site.

 NP1 and PA1 services will temporarily shift the Tacoma port call to Seattle.
 Cargo scheduled to load/discharge Tacoma will now route via Seattle: